-Grass clippings are an amazing, free nutrient rich addition for your lawn, so before you rake or bag those clippings, think about leaving them where they lie.
-You’ll save time, water, space in your green bin, and money that would otherwise be spent on expensive lawn feed.
+Grass clippings are an amazing, free, nutrient-rich addition for your lawn, so before you rake or bag those grass clippings, think about leaving them on the lawn!
+You’ll save time, water and money that would otherwise be spent on lawn feed.

 Busting myths about grasscycling